aturon/aturon.github.io/_posts/2018-06-18-listening-part-3.md

 It was not until very late in the process that we stopped proposing to drop `mod` statements, and there's no question that, had it not been for the persistence of a few people, it wouldn't've happened.
 Power was, indeed, wielded.
-But the reason changing the proposal wasn't simply "well, we can't get this through, so let's scale back".
+But the reason for changing the proposal wasn't simply "well, we can't get this through, so let's scale back".
 Rather, those lengthy comment threads and disagreements forced us all to dig deeper into the problem space.
 And we eventually learned that our original analysis of the core problem was just